-The faith in van Gaal paid off when he led a team boasting the likes of Moussa Dembélé, Jeremain Lens, Ari, Graziano Pellè, Sergio Romero and Niklas Moisander to the title.
-With many expecting another mid-table finish to mirror that of the season before, van Gaal led his troops on an eight-month unbeaten league stretch to secure the title ahead of FC Twente and Ajax.
+The faith in Van Gaal paid off when he led a team boasting the likes of Moussa Dembélé, Jeremain Lens, Ari, Graziano Pellè, Sergio Romero and Niklas Moisander to the title.
+With many expecting another mid-table finish to mirror that of the season before, he led his troops on an eight-month unbeaten league stretch to secure the title ahead of Twente and Ajax.

-The best defensive record in the league was supplemented by the goal-scoring exploits of Mounir El Hamdaoui and Ari.
-It was vintage van Gaal; the team was hard to break down and played on the counter.
+The best defensive record in the league was complimented by the goalscoring exploits of Mounir El Hamdaoui and Ari.
+It was vintage Van Gaal; the team was hard to break down and played on the counter.
 Where it’s important at big clubs to win with style and substance, at AZ it didn’t matter.
 Success needed to be tangible – it needed to be held aloft.

-While van Gaal once again failed to promote much talent from the youth ranks, his work in furthering the careers of Dembélé, Moisander, Romero, Lens and Pellè cannot be overstated.
-He took good players and gave them a benchmark.
-He set them targets and training goals that ultimately made them the perfect team fit.
+While Van Gaal once again failed to promote much talent from the youth ranks, his work in furthering the careers of Dembélé, Moisander, Romero, Lens and Pellè cannot be overstated.
+He took good players and set them a benchmark.
+He gave them targets and training goals that ultimately made them the perfect team fit.
 He moulded effective footballers, not superstars; exactly what each of those players are today.

 It’s no surprise that the club failed to retain its title the following season.
-Despite van Gaal leaving for Bayern Munich, it would’ve been a gargantuan effort to bring home the crown again.
-More importantly, van Gaal’s work in raising the profile of the club’s better players worked wonders in bringing much-needed financial relief to The Cheese Farmers.
+Despite Van Gaal leaving for Bayern Munich, it would’ve been a gargantuan effort to bring home the crown again.
+More importantly, Van Gaal’s work in raising the profile of the club’s better players worked wonders in bringing much-needed financial relief.

 He established AZ as one of Holland’s premier clubs and reformed his own image, which had taken such a battering after his time in Spain and with the national team.
 Next up was a career-defining move to Bavaria.

 “I have come to a dream club.”
 He had also brought Arjen Robben along for the ride.
-Despite his image as a manager who has failed to bring through talent at the teams he managed – with the exception of a generational crop at Ajax – it was incidentally van Gaal who gave Robben his under-20 Netherlands debut.
+Despite his image as a manager who has failed to bring through talent at the teams he managed – with the exception of a once-in-a-generation crop at Ajax – it was incidentally Van Gaal who gave Robben his under-20 Netherlands debut.

 Van Gaal insisted he is a prozesstrainer, someone who needs time for his methods to work.
 Who doesn’t?
-Managers need time, but in a game where the relationship between time and success is warped, van Gaal was staring down the barrel.
+Managers need time, but in a game where the relationship between time and success is warped, Van Gaal was staring down the barrel of a loaded gun.
 For the first time, he needed to change his style.

-Müller was the ideal forward for van Gaal; hard working from the flank or down the middle, ready to put the team first and sacrifice his own game for the greater good.
+Müller was the ideal forward for the Dutchman; hard working from the flank or down the middle, ready to put the team first and sacrifice his own game for the greater good.
 His introduction was timely.
-Yet again, van Gaal had fallen out with a big star.
-This time Luca Toni, effective in the box and rarely anywhere else, was the target of his ire.
-Toni offered little in the build up to moves, was ineffectual on the counter, and could not exploit space behind the opponents.
-In an ever-open Bundesliga, van Gaal wanted to combine structure with exploitation behind the opposition.
+Yet again, Van Gaal had fallen out with a big star.
+This time, Luca Toni, effective in the box and rarely anywhere else, was the target of his ire.
+Toni offered little in the build-up to moves, was ineffectual on the counter, and could not exploit space behind the opponents.
+In an ever-open Bundesliga, Van Gaal wanted to combine structure with exploitation behind the opposition.
 Toni would have to be sacrificed, much to the frustration of the fans.

 Read | Philipp Lahm: a decade in the sun

-It was van Gaal who had inducted Mourinho as his assistant during his time at Barcelona.
-His star pupil, who spent many days at Camp Nou diffusing a bitter feud between Ronald Koeman and the manager, was on show.
+It was Van Gaal who had inducted Mourinho as his assistant during his time at Barcelona.
+His star pupil, who spent many days at the Camp Nou diffusing a bitter feud between Ronald Koeman and the manager, was on trial.
 It was his chance to shine against the man he based much of his philosophy on.
 Van Gaal and Mourinho were close – and each needed the Champions League crown to silence any doubters.

-Both Mourinho and van Gaal had failed to lift the Champions League crown for a second time, resting much of their reputation on an achievement made early on in their careers.
-This was master versus pupil.
-It was a defining moment for both.
+Both men had failed to lift the Champions League crown for a second time, resting much of their reputation on an achievement made early on in their careers.
+This was master versus pupil – and it was a defining moment for both.

-A season of on-field disappointment and personal battles defined 2010-11 for van Gaal, with a third-place finish for Die Roten unacceptable by most standards.
-Ten points off eventual winners Dortmund, whose enigmatic, likeable manager Jürgen Klopp was a fans’ favourite across the continent, put paid to any legacy van Gaal had in mind at the Allianz.
+A season of on-field disappointment and personal battles defined 2010/11 for Van Gaal, with a third-place finish for Die Roten unacceptable by most standards.
+Ten points off eventual winners Borussia Dortmund, whose enigmatic, likeable manager Jürgen Klopp was a fans’ favourite across the nation, put paid to any legacy Van Gaal had in mind at the Allianz.
 In the end, on one side there was Klopp, fresh, humorous and in touch with the fans and players, and on the other, there was van Gaal, alienated from his stars and unable to capture the hearts and minds of the fans.
-German football’s brief love affair with van Gaal was over.
+German football’s brief love affair with Van Gaal was over.

-Asked by a German journalist whether he thinks van Gaal believes that he is God, Uli Hoeneß responded bluntly: “He probably thinks he is God’s father.”
+Asked by a German journalist whether he thinks Van Gaal believes that he is God, Uli Hoeness responded tellingly: “He probably thinks he is God’s father.”

 Read | ‘That was Cruyff’: how a legend changed the game